baku89/Rename-C4D-Image-Seq/README.md

-# Rename-C4D-Image-Seq
+# Rename C4D Image Seq

-This is the automator script that gets rid of the suffix like "_i1" from image sequence exported by render queue of c4d.
+This is the automator script that get rid of the suffix like "_i1".
+It is automatically appended when rendering via Render Queue and overwriting an exverwriting an existing sequence with the same name.

+## Instructions

+Drag and drop the enclosing folder to run.